Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show callout/README.md

 ## How to use the sample

 Tap anywhere on the map.
-A callout showing the WGS84 coordinates for the tapped point will appear.
+A callout showing the WGS 84 coordinates for the tapped point will appear.

 ## How it works